 School & Community Gardens

 Unfortunately, the school closures during the COVID-19 pandemic halted the project.
-After a rainy winter in early 2020, students were sent home from schools in March at about the time for planting.
+After a rainy winter in early 2020, students were sent home from schools in March at about the time for spring planting.
 With the majority of students continuing online during the 2020–2021 school year, the school garden lay fallow for more than a year.
-Despite Foster’s “stubborn optimism” in late 2019, there has been no way to continue a school garden without student involvement.
+Despite Foster’s “stubborn optimism” in 2019 and 2020, there has been no way to continue the school garden without student involvement.
 It is possible that the school garden could be taken back up in the fall of 2021, yet the school will move again in 2022, to its permanent home, so any plans would be short-term.

 However, Foster remains active in the Old Cloverdale Community Garden, where he has a raised bed and tends a worm farm that produces fertilizer for the gardeners.
 His work in the community garden also began in 2015, when he helped to clear to the donated vacant lot so that construction could begin.
 Since then, he has been involved in regular maintenance and whatever tasks are needed.